Skip to main content

 Buying everything in bulk isn’t always a wise option.
 Though it may seem like you’re saving money by stocking up, it could end up costing more in the long run if you don’t pay attention to expiration dates.
 When you’re shopping, always check the best-by date and be realistic about how much you will eat before the food goes bad.
 Prioritize items with long shelf lives, like canned produce and dry goods, for bulk purchases.

 You can still purchase fresh foods in bulk, as long as you’re smart about it.
 Buy fruits and veggies that can last a long time, like apples and carrots.
-For other produce and meat products, store the excess stock in your freezer so it doesn’t spoil before you can enjoy it.
+If you’re a hard-core canner or have the freezer space, opt for produce that can be easily preserved through methods like freezing or canning.

 Crowded checkout line at a warehouse grocery store